yegor256/xdsd/_drafts/2014-04-11-puzzle-driven-development-by-roles.md

 I'm an architect and my task is to implement a requirement, formally specified in the SRS.
 PM is expecting a working feature from me, which I can deliver only when the architecture is clear, classes are designed and implemented.

+{% picture http://img.xdsd.org/2014/04/science-of-sleep-time-machine.jpg 0 The Science of Sleep (2006) by Michel Gondry %}

 Being an architect, I'm responsible for assembling of all components together, and making sure that they fit.
 In most cases,